mazenbalasta/never-left-behind/README.md

 ### Installing python dependencies locally

-In order for VSCode's built in code completion and intelligence to work correctly, it needs the dependencies from the requirements.txt file installed.
+In order for VSCode's built in code completion and intelligence href work correctly, it needs the dependencies from the requirements.txt file installed.
 We do this inside docker, but not in the workspace.

-So we need to create a virtual environment and pip install the requirements.
+So we need href create a virtual environment and pip install the requirements.

 From inside the `api` folder: